 Pollution, over-harvest and habitat loss caused the numbers of Olys to plummet over the last 70 years.

 The Olympia Oyster was once an icon of Washington state.
-Tasty beyond compare, Olympia oysters keep our estuaries clean as each one filters from 10-40 gallons of water each day.
+Tasty beyond compare, Olympia oysters keep our estuaries clean they filter water.
 One of PSRF's core commitments is to continue to restore Olympia oyster habitat throughout Puget Sound.
 Read more about our 10-year, 100 acre goal.

 To thrive, native oysters propagate in expanses of biogenic habitat commonly referred to as “oyster beds.”